-The three year Biochemistry, Cell Biology and Biological Sciences BSc degree schemes are all available with a study abroad option. the year abroad is not an add-on to your degree; it is fully integrated so that you can still complete your BSc in just three years.
+The three year Biochemistry, Biological Sciences and Biomedicine BSc degree schemes and the four year MSci in Biomedicine are all available with a study abroad option.
+The year abroad is not an add-on to your degree; it is fully integrated so that you can still complete your BSc in just three years.
 Students on the study abroad scheme spend their first year at Lancaster, their second at a university overseas, and then return to Lancaster for the third and final year of the degree.

 The majority of our partner Universities are in North America, located across the United States and Canada or alternatively, you also have the opportunity of studying in Australia.
 Wherever you go, we are sure is will be an experience to remember!
-Download a copy of our prospectus for more detail about our current partner institutions.
+See our prospectuses for more detail about our current partner institutions.

 Whilst there are clear financial implications to living abroad for a year (and many students take the opportunity to do other travelling while they are abroad), the study abroad scheme does not cost as much as you might think.